Interlocking Backpropagation: Improving depthwise model-parallelism: Interlocking Backpropagation

 A neural network can be described as a composition of a series of smaller functions; for example \(f = f_6 \circ \dots \circ f_2 \circ f_1\).
-When the parameterization of the network exceeds the limit of a single hardware accelerator, contiguous groups of these functions can be placed on individual accelerators.
-We refer to each of these contiguous groups as a \emph{component}.
-The communication between these components can be costly and so one could attempt to speed up the learning process by performing local learning on each component.
+When the parameterisation of the network exceeds the limit of a single hardware accelerator, contiguous groups of these functions can be placed on individual accelerators.
+Each of these contiguous groups is referred to as a \emph{module}.
+Note that in this work we assume that each accelerator holds only one module, as having multiple modules on a single accelerator would introduce unnecessary overheads to training.
+If an accelerator holds more than one module, these can simply be merged together to form a single module.